And what does it mean for your savings?

 Share this article

-The amount you can earn in interest each year with the Personal Savings Allowance varies depending on which Income Tax band you are in.
+The amount you can earn in interest each year with the Personal Savings Allowance varies depending on your Income Tax band:

 Personal Savings Allowance |